gemesif/Test/README.md

 ```
 ### Usage instruction tricks.
-If the server and client in the same host, we can detect the client actual Global Unicast IPv6  Address(ipv6 or temporary ipv6...).
-(The example is in Linux-Ubuntu 20.04 LTS environment)
+If the server and client in the same host, we can detect the client actual Global Unicast IPv6  Address(ipv6 or temporary ipv6...).\s\s(The example is in Linux-Ubuntu 20.04 LTS environment)

 #### The method: